Students and teachers

 OICR offers a wide range of engaging opportunities – from class field trips to internships and virtual visits from our scientists – to enrich the school curriculum.
 Through these experiences, we hope to expand student awareness and understanding of cancer research work and career options, and encourage youth to develop their academic and career interests in cancer research.

 OICR participates in the Canadian Gene Cure Foundation ‘Gene Researcher for a Week’ program.
-This program fosters the growth of the next generation of genetic clinician-scientists in high schools in Canada.
+This program fosters the growth of the next generation of genetic clinician-scientists throughout high schools in Canada.